 - Reduce heat to 350 degrees and bake for 30-35 minutes.
 The top will be golden and lovely.

-- Allow to cool, keep pie chilled until you’re ready to serve it.
+- Allow to cool, cover, then keep the pie chilled until you're ready to serve it.

-This really is one of the easiest pies you can ever bake.
-It’s a fresh take on the pecan pie, which every baker has done a million times over.
-It’s impressively delicious, moist, and impressive-looking.
-Your friends will think you spent hours and hours baking it!
+Certainly, this is one of the easiest pies you can ever bake.
+After all, it’s a fresh take on the pecan pie, which every baker has done a million times over.
+In fact, it’s impressively delicious, moist, and impressive-looking.
+But your friends will think you spent hours and hours baking it!

 To me, there’s no better way to end my Thanksgiving dinner than a teeny slice of pumpkin pie and a teeny slice of peanut pie.
 OK, who am I kidding?
-I think I’ll eat a big slice of each.
+So I think I’ll eat a big slice of each.
 WW points be damned on Turkey Day!
 But it’s Thanksgiving, right?